MagicMilly/trailcam-image-recognition/README.md

-# trailcam-image-recognition
-Preparing data and training a model for image recognition from a trail camera
+### Preparing data and training a model for image recognition from a trail camera